 "Thousand Papers 千紙" at Welcome to My Crying Party

 Tell us your stories, hopes and dream.
 So then we can build the Senbazuru of ours.

-What would an artwork that represent our collective voices look like?
+For this first online version of 千紙 Thousand Papers, Let's get into a space of positivity, looking into our past trauma and also our coming futures.
 Derived from the concept of community sculpture building, movement practices and East Asian traditions.
-Ghost and John invite you to be part of this durational performance and installation.
+Ghost and John invite you to be part of this performance.
 Together, we write, sing, dance, celebrate and make origami...